 But if I’m not mistaken, aren’t we all just as outside of our comfort zones as the gaudiest of tourists?
 That’s what I thought.

+While traveling through Savannah, Georgia with my mom, we found a darling hotel to stay in.
 A couple in the lobby of our hotel suggested the most touristy thing we could do: the Old Savannah tour bus.
 Mom was delighted by the idea.
 Gaudy tourist buses may not be my jam, but my desire for quality time with mom outweighed my reluctance.
 At least we’ll get a grasp of the historical squares in downtown, I reminded myself.

 Thirty minutes after we left, I handed mom the room key.
 She lost it instantly.